 - Loss of future wages if you can no longer do your job.

 The attorneys and staff at the Law Office of Kenneth E. Berger understand that you and your family are in a tough situation after enduring a trucking accident, and that you may need serious legal help right away.
-Reach out to us by telephone at (803)-790-2800, use our contact form to send us an email, or click the live chat box on this page to talk to an experienced legal professional about your accident situation, and get the help you deserve today.
+Reach out to us by telephone at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+Talk to an experienced truck accident lawyer about your accident situation, and get the help you deserve today.